kjiang8/Hackable-Syringe-Pump/README.md

 ###Software Installation

-1. Download [nodeforwarder](https://github.com/dansteingart/nodeforwarder) and follow directions.
-Note: our arduino code uses a serial speed of 9600.
+1. Download [nodeforwarder](https://github.com/dansteingart/nodeforwarder).
+Serialport, express, etc, will be installed in step 4.
 2. Download [pithy](https://github.com/dansteingart/pithy) and follow directions.
-3. Clone this repository
+3. Clone this repository.
-4. If a serialport is open using nodeforwarder, close it, as only one thing can talk to the serialport at one time.
-Then download sketch_aug04a_workingstepper to the arduino.
+4. Run syringe_arduino.ino on the arduino.
 The serialport should read “Stepper test successful!”
-5. Open a serialport on 9005 (or whatever number, just remember to change it in pithy) using nodeforwarder.
+6. cd into the nodeforwarder folder.
+7. Run startnode.bat [windows] or startnode.sh [macs].
+Note: this file is in the hackable-syringe-pump folder, not the nodeforwarder folder, so copy it over or type the path in front of the file.
+If permission is denied, type chmod u+x startnode.sh to give yourself permission to execute the file.
-6. Open syringe.py using pithy and run the code.
+8. Open syringe.py using pithy and run the code.

 And that’s it!